House of Commons

 31 December 2020

-The bill has completed its passage through Parliament and received Royal Assent; it is now law.
+The bill has completed its passage through Parliament and has become law (Royal Assent on 30 December 2020).

 Generated 21 February 2026